Welcome to the one rose chore that scares the heck out of most rose growers.

 For further reading:

-- In the same vein as the one above.
-“My Roses Are Leafed Out.
+- “My Roses Are Leafed Out.
 To Prune Or Not To Prune“

 - Read the article by Gregg Lowery of Vintage Gardens titled Pruning